Manage Oracle Trace File Analyzer Collector daemon, diagnostic collections, and the collection repository.

 Oracle Trace File Analyzer closes the repository, if:

-is less than 100 MB, also stops indexing
+Free space in TFA_HOME is less than 100 MB, also stops indexing

-is less than 100 MB, also stops indexing
+Free space in ORACLE_BASE is less than 100 MB, also stops indexing

 Free space in the repository is less than 1 GB

-Current size of the repository is greater than the repository max size (reposizeMB
+Current size of the repository is greater than the repository max size (reposizeMB)

 The Oracle Trace File Analyzer daemon monitors and automatically purges the repository when the free space falls below 1 GB or before closing the repository.
 Purging removes collections from largest size through to smallest until the repository has enough space to open.